k8s-docs/cert-manager-docs/source/configuration/venafi.md

 For more information on the distinction between `Issuer` and `ClusterIssuer` resources, read the [Namespaces](../concepts/issuer.md#namespaces) section.

-## Creating a Venafi as a Service Issuer
+## 创建 Venafi 作为服务颁发者

 If you haven't already done so, create your Venafi as a Service account on this [page](https://vaas.venafi.com/jetstack) and copy the API key from your user preferences.
 Then you may want to create a custom CA Account and Issuing Template or choose instead to use defaults that are automatically created for testing ("Built-in CA" and "Default", respectively).
 Lastly you'll need to create an Application for establishing ownership of all the certificates requested by your cert-manager Issuer, and assign to it the Issuing Template.